davea42/libdwarf-regressiontests/README.md

 ## Historical note

-Before July 2023 libelf was in these tests. libelf is no longer used anywhere.
+Before July 2023 libelf was used in these tests. libelf is no longer used anywhere.

 In the sourceforge.net days the libdwarf source itself was in a directory named

     code

 Since the move to
 github the libdwarf source is in a directory named

     libdwarf-code

 on github, which is also the
 source project name. the regressiontesting project is named

     libdwarf-regressiontests